feroult/yawp-site/guides/api/pipes.md

 it is possible to fully reload a Pipe to make it consistent with the current situation of your data (i.e count all persons again).

-To to this, you need to override the __drain__ method of your Pipe, this needed to describe how a sink is drained before it is reloaded:
+To to this, you need to override the __drain__ method of your Pipe, this is needed to describe how a sink is drained before it is reloaded:

 ~~~ java